Google My Business undelivered error messages

 There's an issue with the Google My Business credentials.
 Please reconnect your account.

-- Explanation: The profile was disconnected due to security details that changed on your account.
+- Explanation: The profile was disconnected due to security details being changed on your account.

 - Solution: Reconnect the profile.
-The steps can be found here: Reconnect a Google My Business profile.
+The steps can be found here: Reconnect a Google My Business location.

 The requested entity was not found.